 Given the constraint of sliceability, a mixed module is either a multi-argument functor returning a structure, or it does not contain any structure at all.
 For each structure, we use the reference annotated on structures, as described in Section 4.3.2.
 Mixed modules without structures can simply be sliced by leaving the module expression unchanged.
 Mixed module types are also straightforward to slice.
 Mixed structures (with an arbitrary number of arguments) need special care.
-In ML_s , we add a Dyn field to the structure.
-The value of this field is the result of a call to the primitive $fragment_m$ with arguments F and all the Dyn fields of the arguments of the functor.
-In ML_c , we create two structures for each mixed structure.
+In ML_s, we add a Dyn field to the structure.
+The value of this field is the result of a call to the primitive fragment_m with arguments F and all the Dyn fields of the arguments of the functor.
+In ML_c, we create two structures for each mixed structure.
 One is simply a client functor where all the server parts have been removed.
 Note here that we don't use the slicing operation.
-The resulting structure does not contain any call to properation bind and properation.
-This structure is associated to properation with the properation primitive
+The resulting structure does not contain any call to bind and exec.
+We also create another structure that uses the regular slicing operation.
+This structure is associated to F with the bind_m primitive